-If you've learned you need to replace your sneakers after 300 to 500 miles, you can track your total miles on a running app.
-If you know you'll hit that distance every two months, you can write the start date on your sneaker's outsole.
+Did you learn you need to replace your sneakers after 300 to 500 miles?
+If so, you can track your total miles on a running app.
+Or, if you know you'll hit that distance every two months, you can write the start date on your sneaker's outsole.
 You'll know to replace your sneakers three months later.

 Now, both of those running hacks can work.
 But they also involve planning ahead.
 So what do you do if you haven't been tracking your miles?
-Or don't remember your purchase date?
+Or don't remember when you bought your shoes?
 And now you need to know if it's still safe to train in those shoes?

 Well, here's a fun hack you can try!
 Put your sneakers on top of a table.
-Then, look at them carefully.
-See if the heel makes contact with the table evenly, along with the rest of your shoe.
+Then, give them a close look.
+(You want to see if the heel makes even contact with the table, along with the rest of your shoe.
 If it doesn't lay flat, or sit evenly, it's time to replace your sneakers.

 Sounds pretty simple?
-That's because it really is.
+That's because it is.
 As are the other tricks I've got for avoiding running injuries.
-Which I'll share with you, if you just keep on reading.
+Which I'll share with you, if you keep on reading.

 The Injury-Prevention Training Schedule for Runners

 I've already told you how your shoes can help you prevent running injuries.
 You should rotate between two different types of sneakers.
-Always make sure those sneakers fit comfortably.
+Always make sure you've got a comfortable sneaker fit.
 On the first day you wear them, and every time after that.

 You also need to track your sneaker's lifetime.
 Because shoes that need replacing are more likely to get you hurt while running.
 It's easy to keep track of your next replacement date from when you first buy your shoes.
 But you can also learn easy signs that show you when sneakers need replacing.
 Like the ones I told you about a minute ago.
 (Hope you didn't forget already!)